Dani is a college student who loves time management, personal finance, video games, and writing about their college experiences.

 While most of the following is intuitive, it is important to note that asexuals still experience sexual pleasure, and that some asexuals still engage in sexual activities in a monogamous or polyamorous relationship.
 Just as people of other sexual orientations don't enjoy all kinds of sexual activity, asexuals have preferences.

 Asexuality is still seen as obscure by many people, which causes a lot of confusion about what asexuality is and isn't.
-To make things simple, here's a few frequently asked questions about asexuality and asexuals.
+To make things simple, here are a few frequently asked questions about asexuality and asexuals.

 - Do asexuals choose to be asexual?
-No, asexuals, like members of any other sexual orientation, don't choose Asexuality isn't celibacy, a choice, or a religious conviction
+No, asexuals, like members of any other sexual orientation, don't choose their orientation.
+Asexuality isn't celibacy, a choice, or a religious conviction

 - Is asexuality a mental disorder?
 No, asexuality isn't a mental disorder, a disease, or caused by sexual abuse or trauma.